 Published on May 28th, 2016 | by Pro Wrestling Stories0

-Professional Wrestling is a form of entertainment that has always edged on the carny side of things.
+Professional Wrestling is a form of entertainment that has always edged on the carny side of things and wrestling animals in WWE just add to that persona.
 From its incarnation in the late 1800’s, variety strongmen, morbidly obese men, giants, little men, comedy acts, strange acts, and everything in between stimulated our curiosity as a spectator and have been a part of the show we all know and love.
 As a pro wrestler, getting over your gimmick, or character, to a grander audience is a process requiring a lot of tweaking to find the right formula that works.
-For some, one key ingredient is incorporating an animal mascot.
+For some, one key ingredient is incorporating wrestling animals as a mascot.
 From Jake Roberts’s snake to Koko B. Ware’s bird, Frankie, animals have infused a certain feeling that goes along with the wrestler to help them stand out from the rest.

 We start off today’s installment by taking a look at Frankie, Koko B Ware’s beloved bird.
 Why did B Ware start using him as part of his act and what tragedy eventually befell the iconic bird?